 Another important issue is related to access of printed information.
-Include on your syllabus the following statement: "If you need this syllabus in alternate format, please speak with the instructor."
+Include on your syllabus the following statement: "If you need this syllabus or other course materials in alternate format, please speak with the instructor."
 You may need to have your syllabus and/or handouts made available in an alternative format such as large print or Braille.
 The DSS department can assist you in facilitating this accommodation in a timely manner.
 Contact DSS for any alternate format requests.